Toxicghost2077/F.V.N.G-Fallout.Vault.Number.Generator-/README.md

 # F.V.N.G (Fallout.Vault.Number.Generator)

-This is a python program that makes a vault number (But it dose not use real vault numbers from the games/tv show) The program will make a txt in the folder that it is in
+This is a python program that makes a vault number (But it dose not use real vault numbers from the games/tv show) The program will make a txt in the folder that it is in.
+(The vault number maker.py is the file you want to download)

 WARNING DO NOT TAMPER WITH THE CODE.
 TAMPERING MAY BUST THE CODE